1871fotc/fotc/docs/walks/index.md

 # Self-Guided Walks

-The Friends of Toowong Cemetery have researched and published a large collection of themed self-guided walks.
+The Friends of Toowong Cemetery have researched and published a large collection of themed self-guided heritage walks.
 Choose a walk from the list below.

 ## Politics